 - Large developments with sudden or massive impacts on the community and its services shall be discouraged.
-Developments shall be phased in an orderly manner in order to avoid disruption of the community. - 2.
-Future residential development along U.S. Highway 101 shall be buffered from the highway in order to maintain the scenic corridor. - Cut and fill techniques of land development shall be discouraged.
-Filling of lots or property shall be carried out only after a site investigation to insure that adjacent property will not be affected by drainage or storm water, erosion or visual intrusion onto other property. - 4.
+Developments shall be phased in an orderly manner in order to avoid disruption of the community. - Future residential development along US Highway 101 shall be buffered from the highway in order to maintain the scenic corridor.

+- 3. Chapter 70 of the State Uniform Building Code shall be enacted and enforced to control filling and grading. - 4.
+Cut and fill techniques of land development shall be discouraged.
+Filling of lots or property shall be carried out only after a site investigation to insure that adjacent property will not be affected by drainage or storm water, raised flood elevations, erosion or visual intrusion onto other property. - 5.
 All wetlands proposed for filling shall be examined by the Division of State Lands and the U.S. Army Corps of Engineers to determine if permits are required.